 Pregnancy is a special time in a woman’s life, and as such, it deserves to be celebrated.
 Few of life’s luxuries lift our spirits and promote our self-esteem as effectively as beauty products.
 However, this feel good factor generally comes with a hefty price tag attached to it.
 Add the words ‘organic’, ‘herbal’ and ‘vegan’ to the label and the cost is higher still.
 But does it have to be?

 Beauty products need not be expensive.
-You can achieve professional results at home on a shoestring budget.
+There are many products on the market that won’t break the bank.
+Natura Bisse products—among many others—are a great value for the money.
+What if I told you though that you can achieve professional results at home on a shoestring budget?
 Best of all, making your own beauty products gives you complete control over the ingredients.
 This is especially useful for ethical consumers who object to animal testing and ingredients, and if you have sensitive or allergic skin.

 Skin care products – cleansers, toners, creams, serums and lotions – are among the most popular beauty treatments.
 Many skin care products available on the shelves contain toxic substances, which are frequently synthetically derived from petrochemicals.
 These ingredients have the potential for causing cancer, birth defects, central nervous system disorders, allergic respiratory reactions, and skin and eye irritations.
 Many chemicals found in cosmetics don’t cause immediate visible signs of toxicity, but affect our health negatively over time through repeated use.

 It is surprisingly simple to achieve excellent results at home with relatively little effort and expenditure.
 Many every day food items such as cucumber, fruits, herbs and others have been used as beauty enhancers for centuries.